AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/activate-goals.md

 * Connect a project to the goal

-  For information, see [Overview of connecting projects to goals in Adobe Workfront Goals](../results-and-activities/connect-projects-to-goals-overview.md). <!--drafted for goal redesign: update the title of the article here, when goal redesign releases-->
+  For information, see [Add projects to goals in Adobe Workfront Goals](../results-and-activities/connect-projects-to-goals-overview.md). <!--drafted for goal redesign: update the title of the article here, when goal redesign releases-->

 * Align another goal to the goal you want to activate